• Skip to primary navigation

 Both the futures and forex markets are licensed and regulated by jurisdictional financial authorities.
 Given the selection of an accredited brokerage service, a trader can be confident that deposited funds are secure.

 Depending on the trader’s resources and objectives, one market may be preferable to the other.
-Here are a several facets of each market that you should consider:
+Here are several facets of each market that you should consider:

 • Forex